D-EVO/academic-kickstart/content/home/demo.md

  css_class = ""
 +++

-Welcome to Steves New Website!
+Welcome to Katrinas New Website!

 Follow our [Getting Started](https://sourcethemes.com/academic/docs/get-started/) and [Page Builder](https://sourcethemes.com/academic/docs/widgets/) guides to easily personalize the template and then [add your own content](https://sourcethemes.com/academic/docs/managing-content/).